Spring Boot MVC and JDBC CRUD Example

 Database and View Resolver Configurations

-Now we need to configure our database settings in Spring Boot application.
-We also need to configure view resolver as we are going to use JSP pages as view technology.
+Now you need to configure our database settings in Spring Boot application.
+You also need to configure view resolver as I am going to use JSP pages as view technology.

 Create application.properties file under classpath directory src/main/resources with the following content.